History of communication: Pictograms

-Pictograms were used by various ancient cultures all over the world since around 9000 BC, when tokens marked with simple pictures began to be used to label basic farm produce, and become increasingly popular around 6000–5000 BC.
+Pictograms were used by various ancient cultures all over the world since around 9000 BCE, when tokens marked with simple pictures began to be used to label basic farm produce and become increasingly popular around 6000–5000 BCE.
+Another example of this is how the people of the Netherlands used pictograms to portray what was going on at the time.

-They were the basis of cuneiform and hieroglyphs, and began to develop into logographic writing systems around 5000 BC.
+They were the basis of cuneiform and hieroglyphs and began to develop into logographic writing systems around 5000 BCE.

 Ideograms

 Pictograms, in turn, evolved into ideograms, graphical symbols that represent an idea.
 Their ancestors, the pictograms, could represent only something resembling their form: therefore a pictogram of a circle could represent a sun, but not concepts like 'heat', 'light', 'day' or 'Great God of the Sun'.
 Ideograms, on the other hand, could convey more abstract concepts.

 Because some ideas are universal, many different cultures developed similar ideograms.
 For example, an eye with a tear means 'sadness' in Native American ideograms in California, as it does for the Aztecs, the early Chinese and the Egyptians.

 Ideograms were precursors of logographic writing systems.